 Similan Islands Underwater

 The landscape of the Similan Islands are a feast to the eyes both above and underwater.
 From the tropical white sandy beaches and clear blue waters to the granite boulders on land and underwater, it is a paradise difficult to surpass and understandably one of the most popular dive locations in the world.
 It is becoming ever more popular to take a dive safari on a liveaboard due to easy access to these remote islands.
 An abundant marine life roams the subterranean landscape of these islands.
 It is common to see leopard sharks, guitar rays, whitetip sharks, blue spotted stingrays, clown trigger fish, rabbit fish, scorpion fish, snappers, emperor fish, giant trevally and angelfish.
 Turtles and giant bumphead parrotfish make their appearances and the sharp eyed diver may find tiny ghost pipefish, mantis shrimps, porcelain crabs or cleaner shrimp.
 To dive amongst the boulder formations and see their impressive size underwater is truly wondrous.

 Dive Sites Of Similan Islands

-Similan Liveaboard itineraries may vary but most popular dive sites include:
+Similan Liveaboard itineraries may vary but some popular dive sites include:

 Anita's Reef on the east coast, just off Similan Island No.4 boasts impressive coral formations, boulders this subterranean landscape provides a sanctuary for a very diverse marine life.
 From hunting Bluefin trevally, yellowfin goatfish, blue damsels to the very common shrimp gobies, the easy currents allow for a great first dive option for most dive trips.